Delegating a task or decision doesn’t always come easy

 Let’s begin by defining two words:

-“Check in” factor.
 When someone delegates a task to a delegatee, that doesn’t mean that the delegator forgets about it.
 If you delegate don’t assume the delegatee will keep you informed in the timeframe and on the issues that you would like.
 Communicate how you would like the “check in”.
 When do you want a progress report, how detailed, what issues should be escalated, etc. Make that Clear!
 If you’re a delegatee, ask the delegator about how often they want a progress report, how much detail, what issues should you “check in” with.
+The Takeaway: Confidence is a huge factor in delegating and being delegated too.
+Look at the above factors, and others, to gain confidence in who you are delegating too, and to provide your manager confidence in you.

 If you want more to be delegated to you, are you